 - When the volatility in the equity market increases you do not want to have such high exposure to the prevailing volatility.

 - When you want equity-like returns but do not want to face high liquidity.

 - First-time mutual fund investor looking for long-term wealth creation.

 Try to allocate some portion of your portfolio towards a balanced advantage fund if you want to reduce the portfolio’s volatility.
-A balanced advantage fund is like all season fund.
+A balanced advantage fund is like a season fund.

 A Balanced Advantage Fund can dynamically invest 0-100% in either the equity or debt market, depending on market conditions.

 Who should consider investing in Balanced Advantage Funds?